Clinical Genetics Fellowship Opportunities

 Apply to be a Fellow in CGB

 Postdoctoral and clinical fellowship applications are accepted on a continuous basis.
-Contact investigators in CGB doing research in your area of interest with a copy of your CV; DCEG scientists are always on the lookout for new trainees.
-In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI searching for trainees.
+Contact investigators in CGB who are conducting research in your area of interest and send a copy of your CV; DCEG scientists are always on the lookout for new trainees.
+In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI who may be searching for trainees.
 You can also apply for training positions with specific investigators listed below.

 Training Opportunities with Specific Investigators

-- Genomic Studies of Pediatric Cancers Postdoctoral Fellowship with Drs.
-Lisa Mirabello and Sharon Savage
+- Genomic Epidemiology: Human Cancer/Carcinogenic HPV Postdoctoral Fellowship with Dr. Lisa Mirabello

 - Cancer Genomics of Lymphoproliferative or Gastrointestinal Cancers Postdoctoral Fellowship with Drs.
 Alisa Goldstein and Mary L. McMaster